 Our giving site is secure and easy to use.
 We accept MasterCard, Visa, Discover, and American Express.
 Your gift to the School is tax-deductible.

 If you prefer to give your contribution by mail, send your check, money order, or credit card authorization to the address below.
 Please do not send cash.
 Checks and money orders should be made payable to: Columbia University.

-If you have any trouble making your gift online, please msphalum [at] columbia.edu (email us) with a phone number and the best time to reach you.
+For any questions on making a gift by check, or if you have any trouble making your gift online, please email us with a phone number and the best time to reach you.
 Please do not email credit card information.

 Wire Your Gift

 To transfer funds electronically (via bank wire/ACH), please email firstname.lastname@example.org.